-One of the major benefits of vitamin C is collagen production.
+One of the major benefits of vitamin C is potential stimulation of collagen production in the body.
 Collagen is a protein that forms the connective tissue in the body.
 The vitamin also treats inflammation and improves immunity.
-It prevents scurvy, a disease that can cause muscle weakness, joint pains, rashes, and tooth loss (14).
+It prevents scurvy, a disease that can cause muscle weakness, joint pains, rashes, and tooth loss (15).

-Vitamin C in rose hips also helps your body absorb iron better (17).
+Vitamin C in rose hips also helps your body absorb iron better (18).
 Iron has several benefits, the major one being preventing anemia and keeping your blood healthy.
-And yes, vitamin C also treats and prevents cold and flu symptoms.
+And yes, vitamin C may help prevent and shorten the duration of cold and flu symptoms.
 So, you don’t have to worry even if the seasons are changing.

 4. Help Prevent Rheumatoid Arthritis